uclahs-cds/metapipeline-DNA/README.md

 ## Flow Diagram

-The general execution of metapipeline-DNA follows these steps:
+The general execution of metapipeline-DNA follows these steps, with job submission managed with Slurm:

 ![submitter](img/submitter.png)